-We take as syntax a synchronous $\pi$-calculus, with a constructor $\tick$ that generates the time complexity.
-More details about $\pi$-calculus and variants of the syntax can be found in \cite{SangiorgiWalkerPi}.
-The sets of \emph{variables}, \emph{expressions} and \emph{processes} are defined by the following grammar.
+We consider a synchronous $\pi$-calculus, with a constructor $\tick$ that generates the time complexity.
+The sets of \emph{variables}, \emph{expressions} and \emph{processes} are defined by:

 We use \(x,y,z\) as meta-variables for integer variables, and \(a,b,c\) as those for channel names.
 The notation $\seq{\var}$ stands for a sequence of variables $\var_1,\var_2,\dots,\var_k$.
 Similarly, $\seq{e}$ denotes a sequence of expressions.
-We work up to $\alpha$-renaming, and we write $\psub{P}{\seq{\var}}{\seq{e}}$ to denote the subtitution of \(\seq{e}\) for the free variables \(\seq{\var}\) in \(P\).
-For the sake of simplicity, we consider only integers as base types below, but the results can be generalized to other algebraic data-types such as lists or booleans.
+We work up to $\alpha$-renaming, and write $\psub{P}{\seq{\var}}{\seq{e}}$ to denote the substitution of \(\seq{e}\) for the free variables \(\seq{\var}\) in \(P\).
+For simplicity, we only consider integers as base types below, but the results can be generalized to other algebraic data-types such as lists or booleans.

 Intuitively, $P \PAR Q$ stands for the parallel composition of $P$ and $Q$.
-The process $\In{a}{\seq{\var}}.P$ represents an input: it stands for the reception on the channel $a$ of a tuple of values identified by the variables $\seq {\var}$ in the continuation P. The process $!\In{a}{\seq{\var}}.P$ is a replicated version of $\In{a}{\seq{\var}}.P$, it behaves like an infinite number of $\In{a}{\seq{\var}}.P$ in parallel.
-The process $\Out{a}{\seq{e}}.P$ represents an output: it sends a sequence of expressions on the channel $a$, and continues as $P$.
+The process $\In{a}{\seq{\var}}.P$ represents an input: it stands for the reception on the channel $a$ of a tuple of values identified by the variables $\seq {\var}$ in the continuation P. The process $!\In{a}{\seq{\var}}.P$ is a replicated version of $\In{a}{\seq{\var}}.P$: it behaves like an infinite number of $\In{a}{\seq{\var}}.P$ in parallel.
+The process $\Out{a}{\seq{e}}.P$ represents an output: it sends a sequence of expressions $\seq{e}$ on the channel $a$, and continues as $P$.
+We often omit \(\pzero\) and just write $\Out{a}{}$ for $\Out{a}{}.\pzero$.
 A process $(\nu a) P$ dynamically creates a new channel name $a$ and then proceeds as $P$.
 We also have standard pattern matching on data types, and finally, the $\tick$ constructor incurs a cost of one in complexity but has no semantic relevance.
-We consider that this constructor is the only source of time complexity in a program.
-It can represent different cost models and it is more general than counting the number of reduction steps in a standard setting.
-For example, by adding a $\tick$ after each input, we can count the number of communications in a process.
+This constructor is the only source of time complexity in a program.
+As the similar tick constructor in \cite{DasHoffmannPfenningTemporalSessionTypes}, it can represent different cost models and is more general than counting the number of reduction steps.
+For example, by adding $\tick$ after each input, we can count the number of communications in a process.
 By adding it after each replicated input on a channel $a$, we can count the number of calls to $a$.
-And if we want to count the number of reduction steps, we can add a $\tick$ after each input and pattern matching.
+We can also count the number of reduction steps, by adding $\tick$ after each input and pattern matching.